 I hate you, Will Saletan.

 I hate you for your entire article.
-I hate you for just about every sentence in this ill-educated, utterly biased, closed-minded, completely skewed piece
+I hate you for just about every sentence in this ill-educated, utterly biased, closed-minded, completely skewed piece.

 But, mostly, I hate you for your article’s parting line: